 The following is a working list of locations with significant print archival holdings documenting specific studios, including those collections not held in publicly accessible institutions.
 Please note that UCLA does not have contact information for archives held by individual studios.
 The papers of individuals (actors, directors, producers, screenwriters, costumers, etc.) connected with specific studios may also be available in other locations throughout the country, and are not listed here.
 Suggestions, revisions, and information leads for this list are encouraged!

 ABC: UCLA holds a collection of ABC Television Network Scripts and Production Material for Television, 1954-1974.
 Collection also includes selected posters, stills, and press kits for individual shows.

 CBS: UCLA holds music-related manuscripts, books, printed music, sound recordings and business papers relating to CBS productions from 1955-1983.
 Finding aid is available.

 Disney: Disney Studios maintains an extensive in-house archive in their facilities, but it is not open to external researchers.
 UCLA owns some publicity ephemera from 1938-1980s, including press kits and lobby cards.

 Metro-Goldwyn-Mayer (MGM): There is no fully centralized or comprehensive archive available for MGM, and unfortunately some of the studio's archival records were discarded.
 For instance, all MGM musical material, including orchestra arrangements and parts, were discarded in the late 1960s.
-However, some content is available at USC, the Margaret Herrick Library (art, legal, production, and wardrobe departments, as well as scripts), and UCLA Library Special Collections (architectural set plans, scripts, in-house materials related to productions and compiled by the M-G-M Research Department for behind the scenes research).
+However, some content is available at USC, the Margaret Herrick Library (art, legal, production, and wardrobe departments, as well as scripts), and UCLA Library Special Collections (architectural set plans, scripts and reader reports, in-house materials related to productions and compiled by the M-G-M Research Department for behind the scenes research).